 Sell Your Piano

 If you have a piano you are thinking of getting rid of, please gather the following information before calling.
-We are one of the only piano stores Portland contacts regarding old upright pianos and vintage grands.
+We are one of the only piano stores Portland contacts regarding vintage or antique upright pianos.
 The more details you have, the more we can help you.

 Where does the piano live?

 Due to our shop’s location, we buy pianos in and near the Portland Metropolitan area only.
 This is because we personally inspect and approve of every piano that comes into our store.
 We really can’t tell you what a piano is worth by looking at a picture of it, so if you are outside of this Oregon area, please contact your local piano store.
 They will assist you better than we can.